wpcodefactory/color-or-image-variation-swatches-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.1.1 =
+= 1.1.2 =
-* Improve function that displays attributes on product edit page
+* WC tested up to: 3.8
-* Tested up to: 5.1
+* Tested up to: 5.3
+* Add option to load scripts only on product page
+* Update CMB2